ericbiewener/vscode-vandelay/README.md

 to manually run this command if files are changed while VS Code is not running.

 ### Import
-Select an import from your project.
+Generates an import statement for the selected import from your project.

 ### Import active word
-A shortcut to automatically import the word under the carat.
+A shortcut to automatically import the word under the cursor.
 If more than one import matching the active word are found, you'll be asked to choose.

+### Import and Insert at Cursor...
+Generates an import statement for the selected import from your project.
+Also inserts the value at the cursor.

 ### Import undefined variables
 Vandelay will attempt to find imports for all undefined variables reported by the linter for the